STAND. COM. REP. NO. 2360

 State of Hawaii

-Your Committees on Economic Development and Technology and Tourism and Intergovernmental Affairs, to which was referred S.B.
-No. 3014 entitled:
+Your Committees on Economic Development and Technology and Water, Land, Agriculture, and Hawaiian Affairs, to which was referred S.B.
+No. 2646 entitled:

-"A BILL FOR AN ACT RELATING TO ALOHA STADIUM,"
+"A BILL FOR AN ACT RELATING TO HAWAII SURFING RESERVES,"

 beg leave to report as follows:

-As affirmed by the records of votes of the members of your Committees on Economic Development and Technology and Tourism and Intergovernmental Affairs that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 3014 and recommend that it pass Second Reading and be referred to the Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Economic Development and Technology and Water, Land, Agriculture, and Hawaiian Affairs that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2646, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 2646, S.D.
+1, and be placed on the calendar for Third Reading.

-Respectfully submitted on behalf of the members of the Committees on Economic Development and Technology and Tourism and Intergovernmental Affairs,
+Respectfully submitted on behalf of the members of the Committees on Economic Development and Technology and Water, Land, Agriculture, and Hawaiian Affairs,